jonmak08/generator-metal/README.md

 └── README.md
     ```

-    And run `bower install` & `npm install` for you to fetch all dependencies.
+    After generating all these files, it will run `bower install` & `npm install` for you to fetch all dependencies.

 > _**Note**: files will be generated in the current directory, so be sure to change to a new directory before running those commands if you don't want to overwrite existing files._